Jump Ahead

 - Key to sensible planning is the ability to be able to have sensible conversations about ‘what would happen if’ scenarios and honestly facing the unavoidable statistical risks we all have to face and manage.

-It’s these critical conversations that are perhaps our best defence and help at getting better at managing the risk we all face.
+It’s these critical conversations that are perhaps our best defense and help at getting better at managing the risk we all face.

 The risks of an interconnected world